Top 10 Best Professional LED Grow Lights For Cannabis 2017

 Find more G8LED 900 Watt MEGA LED Grow Light information and reviews here.

-9. Cheapest Light With 10W LED Chips: King Plus Double Chips 1200w LED Grow Light
+9. Inexpensive 10W LED Chip Grow Light: King Plus Double Chips 1200w LED Grow Light

 If there is one thing that is spectacular about this 1200W grow light from King Plus, it is the price.
 This high quality grow light is a fraction of the cost of most other lights of this size, with no sacrifice in quality or durability.
 This light consists of 10W LEDs, some of the best and brightest available today.
 The light is full spectrum, including red, blue, yellow, white, IR and UV diodes.
 It is ideal for all stages of plant growth.
 It also has an efficient cooling system with holes on the extra thick LED board and fans for efficient heat dissipation.
 This light is available at such a low price because it is sold directly from the factory, with no middle man.
 This grow light also comes with a three year warranty and 24 hour customer service availability.